Top 10 Best Characters from Young Adult Fiction Books

 1 Percy Jackson - Percy Jackson and the Olympians Perseus "Percy" Jackson is a fictional character, the title character and narrator of Rick Riordan's Percy Jackson & the Olympians series.

 Although Percy Jackson and the Olympians is not the best young adult fiction ever written, the son of Poseidon is probably the most heroic teenage character ever portrayed in this genre.
-He is brave, bold, loyal, sarcastic, open minded, non-angsty, funny.
-Even though he has done amazing deeds Percy Jackson is not at all arrogant.
-He is the epitome of an easy going normal kid.
-I think people never properly realized what a great person Percy Jackson is because all the first books are told from his own narrative.
-If we could read them from someone else's perspective than I think our love for the hero of Olympus would only rise more.
+He is brave, bold, loyal, sarcastic, open-minded, non-angsty, and funny.
+Even though he has done amazing deeds, Percy Jackson is not at all arrogant.
+He is the epitome of an easygoing, normal kid.

-Percy is such a loyal, lovable character, it is impossible not to fall in love with him.
-He is charismatic, funny and overall the perfect guy.
-He set my standards so high with guys it is ridiculous.
-He has everything; courage, humour, dorkiness, loyalty, sarcasm, selflessness, sweetness, and so many other amazing traits.
-His narrative throughout the books is what draws readers in, and I'm proud to say he was and still is my first ever book crush.
-The Percy Jackson and Olympian novels introduced me to YA literature in the best way possible.
-He evolves though the books and becomes, I guess, a part of you, as the reader.
-You learn from, admire him.
+His narrative throughout the books is what draws readers in, and I'm proud to say he was and still is my first-ever book crush.
+The Percy Jackson and the Olympians novels introduced me to YA literature in the best way possible.
+He evolves through the books and becomes, I guess, a part of you as the reader.
+You learn from him and admire him.
 He definitely deserves number 1!

 2 Katniss Everdeen - The Hunger Games Katniss Everdeen is a fictional character and the protagonist of The Hunger Games trilogy by Suzanne Collins.
 She is portrayed by Jennifer Lawrence in the film adaptation franchise.

 Why is Katniss second on all these lists?
 She deserves better.
-Katniss is the best and I'm sorry but I hate Percy Jackson, the character and the series.
-I just don't get why it's supposed to be good, the Hunger Games is what I call a great book series, or Warrior Cats, but not some prance-about little boy who likes going around pretending he's the greatest and likes saving the world.
+Katniss is the best, and I'm sorry, but I hate Percy Jackson, the character and the series.
+I just don't get why it's supposed to be good.
+The Hunger Games is what I call a great book series, or Warrior Cats, but not some prance-about little boy who likes going around pretending he's the greatest and likes saving the world.

 3 Annabeth Chase - Percy Jackson and the Olympians Annabeth Chase is a daughter of Athena and one of the main characters of both the Percy Jackson & the Olympians series and the Heroes of Olympus series.
 She's also Percy Jackson's girlfriend and has no particular powers aside from her brains and tactics.

-I think of Hermione erasing her parents' memory and Annabeth falling into Tartarus and I want to cry.
+I think of Hermione erasing her parents' memory and Annabeth falling into Tartarus, and I want to cry.

 4 Harry Potter - Harry Potter Harry James Potter is the title character of J. K. Rowling's Harry Potter series.
 The majority of the books' plot covers seven years in the life of the orphan Potter, who, on his eleventh birthday, learns he is a wizard.

-Harry Potter wasn't the smartest, or the most powerful wizard of his age.
-He had his faults, and that is what makes him a hero.
-He was human, he made mistakes.
-Yes he could of been more educated, perhaps tried harder, but couldn't we then also?
-Harry was a child like so many of us were, someone in which we grew up with.
-He was part of a complete other world than which he was raised in, a foretold hero.
-One who had suffered before he was aware of the circumstance, of the reason why.
-He may have not had the worst of childhoods compared to other heroines and heros, but to us he did.
-To witniss his friendships and watch him mature and grow at our side is perhaps Rowling's greatest gift.
+Harry was a child like so many of us were, someone with whom we grew up.
+He was part of a completely different world than the one in which he was raised, a foretold hero.
+One who had suffered before he was aware of the circumstances, of the reason why.
+He may have not had the worst of childhoods compared to other heroines and heroes, but to us, he did.
+To witness his friendships and watch him mature and grow at our side is perhaps Rowling's greatest gift.

 Why the hell is Harry below Katniss?
 I like Katniss, but she's kind of boring.
-I like Percy but he is a Gary Stu.
-Harry is THE most complex, multi-faceted main characters I have ever read!
+I like Percy, but he is a Gary Stu.
+Harry is the most complex, multi-faceted main character I have ever read!
 Most main characters tend to be stereotypical Mary Sues and Gary Stues.
 Not Harry.
-He's badass, he's snarky, brave, intelligent, kind, and overall incredible character!
-I am shocked that he's not number one.
-He's practically an icon, a role model!
-Percy Jackson was a fun character to read about, but hardly as iconic as Harry ' Potter!
-Come on, people!

 5 Hermione Granger - Harry Potter